Diffusion dynamics of an overdamped active ellipsoidal particle in two dimensions: Introduction

 Active systems serve as more than just an experimental testing ground; they also offer a fertile domain for exploring theories within the realm of non-equilibrium statistical physics\cite{ramaswamy2010mechanics,marchetti2013hydrodynamics, ten2011brownian, sandoval2013anisotropic} and also underpin the natural processes of life\cite{needleman2017active}.
-There are numerous realizations of active particles\cite{lauga2009hydrodynamics,toner2005hydrodynamics, sandoval2014effective,santra2022universal,santra2021active,li2017two,ao2014active,katyal2020coarsening,biswas2020first} in nature ranging from bacteria\cite{leptos2009dynamics,hill2007hydrodynamic,diluzio2005escherichia} and spermatozoa\cite{riedel2005self} to artificial colloidal micro-swimmers.
+There are numerous realizations of active particles\cite{lauga2009hydrodynamics,toner2005hydrodynamics, sandoval2014effective,santra2022universal,santra2021active,li2017two,ao2014active,katyal2020coarsening,biswas2020first,solon2015active,shee2020active,howse2007self,PhysRevE.100.062116} in nature ranging from bacteria\cite{leptos2009dynamics,hill2007hydrodynamic,diluzio2005escherichia} and spermatozoa\cite{riedel2005self} to artificial colloidal micro-swimmers.
 Self-propulsion stands as a fundamental characteristic of the majority of living systems, enabling them to sustain metabolism and engage in motion\cite{ai2014transport}.
 The dynamics of self-propelled particles navigating through potentials can manifest distinct and peculiar behaviors\cite{schweitzer1998complex,tailleur2008statistical,ai2014entropic,kaiser2013capturing,fily2012athermal,bickel2013flow,mishra2012collective,czirok1999collective,ai2017transport}.
+The diffusion of active particles within a cubic polymer network is described by a trapped-and-hopping mechanism, resembling the diffusion of active particles in a periodic confining potential in a recent work by Kim et al.\cite{kim2022active}.
 The rectification of self-propelled particles under asymmetric external potentials has garnered a lot of interest recently.
 Recent studies on the transport of Janus particles within periodically segmented channels have revealed that rectification effects can exhibit a significantly higher magnitude compared to those observed in conventional thermal potential ratchets\cite{PhysRevLett.110.268301,PhysRevE.87.042124,angelani2011active}.
 Even within symmetric potentials, directed transport can be prompted through the spatially controlled self-propulsion of particles, combined with a deliberate phase shift relative to the potential landscape\cite{PhysRevE.87.042124}.
 Angelani et. all made a notable discovery: when analyzing run-and-tumble particles within periodic potentials, the presence of an asymmetric potential leads to the emergence of a net drift speed\cite{angelani2011active}.
 All of these investigations on the active ratchet considered the active particle as the point-spherical particle.